This is a quick list of hints and tips for creating a successful treasure hunt.

 The Treasure and Prizes

 It's always nice to have a prize for the treasure hunters at the end.
 Even something as simple as a chocolate bar gives you a target to aim for as you create the hunt, and gives closure to the hunters when they reach the end.
+This is why a treasure hunt prize is so important.

 Preparation and hiding the clues